mohdshaarifkhan/subhealthai/README.md

 SubHealthAI is an **AI-powered preventive health project currently in development**.
 Its purpose is to analyze wearable and lifestyle data to identify **early warning signals** and **subclinical patterns** that often go unnoticed in traditional healthcare.
 The goal is not to provide a medical diagnosis, but to **support physicians today** with a long-term vision of **empowering individuals under physician oversight** by surfacing trends that may warrant preventive attention.
+The project is in active research and early validation stages following publication of its technical whitepaper on **Zenodo** (DOI: [10.5281/zenodo.17388335](https://doi.org/10.5281/zenodo.17388335)).

 ---